Elis James: Television

 James presented early episodes of the S4C music television programme Bandit and has appeared in segments of Hwb, S4C's Welsh-learners program.
+He also appeared in the Welsh language comedy-drama Cowbois Ac Injans in 2007.

 In 2013 The Committee Meeting was part of BBC Three's "Comedy Feeds", a series of comedy television pilots available exclusively via the BBC iPlayer.
 The pilot starred James and Corcoran, and featured guest Colin Baker.
 It was screened on BBC One Wales in August 2014.
 In 2014 James appeared as Nigel in series 2 episode 3 of Crackanory on the Dave channel, and as Owen in the BBC Three "Comedy Feed" pilot Josh, starring Josh Widdicombe.
 Josh was commissioned and ran for three series on BBC Three from 2015 to 2017.
 He also starred in the BBC prison sitcom Crims. which aired on BBC Three in early 2015.

 In 2015 he appeared on The Really Welsh Christmas Quiz on BBC One Wales, alongside fellow comedians Chris Corcoran, Miles Jupp and Omar Hamdi.
 In October 2017, James starred in James and Jupp, a four part travel series on BBC Two in which James showed Miles Jupp around Wales.
 In 2018, James took part in BBC Two's game show Richard Osman's House of Games.
 In October 2018, James appeared in the Welsh episode of HISTORY's TV series Al Murray: Why Does Everyone Hate The English alongside host Al Murray.
 Also in October 2018, James starred in and narrated 'Greatest Ever Movie Blunders' for Channel 5.

 From 2018 he has appeared as Nez in the semi-improvised mockumentary Tourist Trap on BBC One Wales.
 The show ran for two series and two specials.
 He is the narrator of the BBC Four documentary The Secret Life of Farm Animals, first broadcast in March 2022.
-Since September 2022, James has co-hosted Sky Max's revival of Fantasy Football League, of which he is also a writer.
+From 2022 to 2024, James co-hosted Sky Max's revival of Fantasy Football League, of which he was also a writer.